KIT-MRT/arbitration_graphs/docs/tasks/5_cost_arbitration.md

 # Cost Arbitrator

+Learn how the cost arbitrator can help you to arbitrate between behaviors based on their expected cost/utility.

 ## Context

 The `EatDot` arbitrator we added in the [previous task](4_nested_arbitrators.md) decides between the two dot eating strategies randomly.